How To Reduce Video Buffering Issues When Streaming?

 e.
 Server Hardware and Network Capacity: On the server side, hardware limitations can impact the platform’s ability to handle numerous concurrent connections and deliver video data efficiently.
 If the server infrastructure is outdated or unable to cope with the demand, buffering issues may arise during peak usage periods.

-5. Background Processes
+5. Background Application Overload

 Background processes are tasks or activities that run on a device or system while the user interacts with other applications or performs various activities.

-In the context of video streaming, background processes can impact the performance of the video player, leading to buffering and playback issues.
+In the context of video streaming, background processes can impact the performance of the video player, leading to video buffering and playback issues.

 Let’s explore the role of background processes and their impact on video streaming: